NikhilMukraj/spiking-neural-networks/README.md

   - [Hopfield network pseudocode](https://www.geeksforgeeks.org/hopfield-neural-network/)
   - [Hopfield network tutorial](https://github.com/ImagineOrange/Hopfield-Network/blob/main/hopfield_MNIST.py)
   - [Hopfield network explained](https://towardsdatascience.com/hopfield-networks-neural-memory-machines-4c94be821073)
+  - Hopfield network needs its own graph representation, should extend graph trait, some of graph trait could be split up so graph used in lattice simulation has functionality for STDP weights while Hopfield static weights don't change, graph trait could also be refactored so min, max, mean, and std can be passed in rather than STDP parameters
 - When done with Hopfield, move to the [cue model](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12247#:~:text=Guanfacine%20increases%20(Yohimbine%20decreases)%20the,effect%20on%20nonpreferred%20direction%20neurons.)
   - Cue input is fed into working memory neurons
     - Cue is -1 or 1